TooTallNate/Java-WebSocket/README.markdown

 For some reason Firefox does not allow multiple connections to the same wss server if the server uses a different port than the default port (443).

-If you want to use `wss` on the android platfrom you should take a look at [this](https://github.com/TooTallNate/Java-WebSocket/wiki/FAQ:-Secure-WebSockets#wss-on-android).
+If you want to use `wss` on the android platform you should take a look at [this](https://github.com/TooTallNate/Java-WebSocket/wiki/FAQ:-Secure-WebSockets#wss-on-android).

 I ( @Davidiusdadi ) would be glad if you would give some feedback whether wss is working fine for you or not.